 Public IP addresses are automatically assigned to ECS instances when you configure public bandwidth for the instances.
-Compared with these public IP addresses, EIPs provide more flexibility for purchase and management.
+Compared with these public IP addresses, EIPs provide greater flexibility for purchase and management.
 The following table compares public IP addresses assigned to ECS instances and EIPs.

 |Item||Public IP address assigned to an ECS instance||EIP|